 He also pushed as far north as Moray but failed to win any battles.
-On his death, his son Caracalla made a grudged peace with the tribes and retreated back south.
+On his death, his son Caracalla made a grudged peace with the tribes and retreated south.

 The Caledonians could not easily beat the Romans in battle.
-However, they caused them enough trouble to ensure that Scotland and Moray never really became part of the empire.
+However, they caused them enough trouble to ensure that Scotland and Moray never became part of the empire.

-The Vikings were responsible for wiping out many of the Pictish nobility in battle in 839.
+The Vikings were responsible for wiping out many Pictish nobility in battle in 839.
 The Picts came under the control of Cinead (Kenneth) MacAlpin, a Gaelic king from Dál Riata (The Scotti).
 He brought together the different tribes into a new kingdom of Alba which eventually became Scotland.

-There is much surviving evidence for the Picts in Moray.
+There is much-surviving evidence for the Picts in Moray.

 Sueno’s stone is by far the most impressive symbol stone and possibly a cenotaph.

-In addition there are several forts and 13 probable burial sites.
+In addition, there are several forts and 13 probable burial sites.

 The sheer size of the fort at Burghead indicates that it was a Pictish royal site and likely to have been the Pictish capital.
 It is the largest fortified site in early historic Scotland.

-At around the same time, Halfdan broke away from the Great Norwegian Army to attack eastern Scotland.
+Around the same time, Halfdan broke away from the Great Norwegian Army to attack eastern Scotland.
 Viking raiders, based in the Orkneys, raided into the Moray Firth.

-In the 11th century the Norwegian general Helgy attacked and captured Burghead as part of the campaign to establish settlement of Moray.
-It is Helgy, according to Torfeus’ history of the Orkneys that founded Helgyn or Elgyn.
+In the 11th century, the Norwegian general Helgy attacked and captured Burghead as part of the campaign to establish settlement of Moray.
+It is Helgy, according to Torfeus’ history of the Orkneys, that founded Helgyn or Elgyn.